Position Statements of the Illinois Association of School Boards

 - Develop a reporting process that reflects a school’s progress beyond simply student assessment scores.

-1.10 EVERY STUDENT SUCCEEDS ACT — MILITARY RECRUITMENTThe Illinois Association of School Boards shall work with the National School Boards Association and other coalitions to urge Congress and the General Assembly of Illinois to, regarding the Every Student Succeeds Act, replace the opt-out burden on parents with an opt-in provision with regard to the requirement of secondary schools to disclose student information to military recruiters.
-(Adopted 2005; Amended 2016)
+The Illinois Association of School Boards shall work with state and federal organizations to urge Congress and the General Assembly of Illinois to replace the opt-out burden on parents with an opt-in provision with regard to the requirement of secondary schools to disclose student information to military recruiters.
+(Adopted 2005; Amended 2016, 2022)

-1.14 STUDENT ACADEMIC PLACEMENTThe Illinois Association of School Boards shall support local school district and parent collaboration, evaluation and decision-making regarding the grade-level placement of students based upon their academic, social, and emotional maturity and readiness to advance.
+The Illinois Association of School Boards shall support local school district and parent collaboration, evaluation, and decision-making regarding the grade-level placement of students based upon their academic, social, and emotional maturity and readiness to advance.
 When parental advancement requests deviate from normal school advancement, school districts maintain the authority to evaluate and place students.
 (Adopted 2010; Reaffirmed 2011)

-1.16 CHARTER SCHOOL — RENEWAL OF CHARTERSThe Illinois Association of School Boards shall urge adoption of legislation that allows for participation of the host school district in the charter school renewal process for State Authorized Charter Schools.
-(Adopted 2019; Reaffirmed 2020)
+The Illinois Association of School Boards shall urge adoption of legislation that allows for participation of the host school district in the charter school renewal process for State Authorized Charter Schools.
+(Adopted 2019; Reaffirmed 2020, 2021)

-1.17 CHARTER SCHOOLS — AT-RISK STUDENTSThe Illinois Association of School Boards shall urge the adoption of legislation that defines the special expectations of State Authorized Charter Schools to educate at-risk students, including the requirement that the State Authorized Charter School’s program and operations be specifically designed to attract and service at-risk students, and that the State Authorized Charter School be required to report to the public its progress in achieving these expectations.
-(Adopted 2019; Reaffirmed 2020)
+The Illinois Association of School Boards shall urge the adoption of legislation that defines the special expectations of State Authorized Charter Schools to educate at-risk students, including the requirement that the State Authorized Charter School’s program and operations be specifically designed to attract and service at-risk students, and that the State Authorized Charter School be required to report to the public its progress in achieving these expectations.
+(Adopted 2019; Reaffirmed 2020, 2021)

 - Strive to expedite investigations in response to alleged student misconduct and communicate findings and determinations to parents/guardians.